Mere mention of the old Beatles classic sets my mental jukebox a-spinnin’:

 I keep it confined to my head, of course.
 The last time I busted out in unbridled song all the small animals fled my neighbourhood and didn’t come back for weeks.

-Dreamt up whole-cloth by Paul McCartney one night in 1965, Yesterday is a meaningless ditty about shattered romance.
+Yesterday is a meaningless ditty about shattered romance dreamt up whole-cloth by Paul McCartney one night in 1965,

 For many, though, it’s an anthem for hard times.

 Most of us are acquainted with unexpected reversals of fortune.
 Dark clouds descend like a shroud “as though they’re here to stay”, the gloom shaded by our frustration with the seemingly random and whip-saw turns of the universe.
 It can all seem so unfair.

 Unfair, maybe.
 But inevitable, surely.
 Good times rarely roll on forever.
 Triumph yields to failure, health to illness, freedom to imprisonment, and so on.
 Life has plenty of ups but just as many downs – and some of the downs are brutal.

 In The Shawshank Redemption, the superb movie based on Stephen King’s novel, wealthy banker Andy Dufresne is condemned to life in prison after being wrongly convicted of murdering his wife and her lover.

 Andy and a busload of other fresh convicts are paraded in chains into Shawshank State Penitentiary past a chorus of jeers from prison veterans: “Fresh fish!
 Fresh fish!
 Fresh fish!”.
 Stripped of their street clothes, doused with a firehose, and smothered with de-lousing powder, they are re-clad in prison stripes and shoved into their new cells.